-1 The term STEM had its beginning in the 1990's with the National Science Foundation of the United States introducing the acronym as a shorthand for science, technology, engineering and math.
+&lt;sup>1The term STEM had its beginning in the 1990's with the National Science Foundation of the United States introducing the acronym as a shorthand for science, technology, engineering and math.
 USA National Science Board, Revisiting the STEM Workforce.